sdondley/Dist-Zilla-for-Beginners/tutorial12.md

 # Prerequisite Plugins

 A big part of `Dist::Zilla`'s job is to create installer programs that install your modules on other machines.
-A big part of of an installer's job is to ensure that your module has the modules it needs to work on the machine it's getting installed to.
+A big part of the installer's job is to ensure that your module has the modules it needs to work on the machine it's getting installed to.
 The modules your module relies on are called **prerequisites** or **dependencies.** We need a way to tell the installer about these prerequisites.